robmellett/docker/readme.md

 # To set Redis as default queue connection
 QUEUE_CONNECTION=redis
 ```
+Or for a specific job via:

 ### Supervisor Services
 Documention:
 - https://medium.com/@rohit_shirke/configuring-supervisor-for-laravel-queues-81e555e550c6

+Test the configuration is running on the docker instance with.

 ```
 supervisorctl -c /etc/supervisor/supervisord.conf